lammps/lammps/doc/src/Tools.rst

-The tools/fep directory contains Python scripts useful for post-processing results from performing free-energy perturbation simulations using the USER-FEP package.
+The tools/fep directory contains Python scripts useful for post-processing results from performing free-energy perturbation simulations using the FEP package.

 The scripts were contributed by Agilio Padua (ENS de Lyon), agilio.padua at ens-lyon.fr.